-Qualifications: Arindam holds a Bachelor of Technology degree (First Class with Distinction) from NIT Warangal.
-He received the highest honors in Finance for his MBA from Duke University’s Fuqua School of Business.
+Qualifications: Arindam holds a Bachelor of Technology (First Class with Distinction) from NIT Warangal and earned his MBA from Duke University’s Fuqua School of Business, where he graduated with highest honours in Finance.

 Articles by team Marcellus